 - You have questions or concerns about your condition or care.

-- Elevate your hand or foot.
-Raise your hand or foot above the level of your heart as often as you can for 48 hours.
+- Elevate your hand or foot above the level of your heart as often as you can for 24 hours.
 This will help decrease swelling and pain.
-Prop your hand or foot on pillows to keep it raised comfortably.
+Prop your hand or foot on pillows or blankets to keep it elevated comfortably.

 Follow up with your healthcare provider as directed:

-You may be referred to a hand specialist.
+You may be referred to a hand or foot specialist.
 Write down your questions so you remember to ask them during your visits.